cloudrac3r/Dialogue-Randomizer-CC/README.md

 ## Notes

-- I have no idea if this works
+- Faces are not randomised.
 - Seeds will not produce the same results across the JS and Python versions.

-## TODO:
+## TODO

 - Understand the code
 - Clean up this mess
-- Something with faces?
 - CCLoader version